bunto/bunto/docs/_docs/github-pages.md

 [GitHub Pages](https://pages.github.com) are public web pages for users, organizations, and repositories, that are freely hosted on GitHub's `github.io` domain or on a custom domain name of your choice.
-GitHub Pages are powered by Bunto behind the scenes, so in addition to supporting regular HTML content, they’re also a great way to host your Bunto-powered website for free.
+GitHub Pages are compatible with Bunto behind the scenes, so in addition to supporting regular HTML content, they’re also a great way to host your Bunto-powered website for free.

 Never built a website with GitHub Pages before?
 [See this marvelous guide by